cta-wave/mezzanine/README.md

 	- The resolutions streams are generated in.
 	- The duration of each stream generated.
 	- The number of variants to create for each combination of resolution+duration.
-- `-fl char` that defines the starting label to use for the list of streams (e.g. 'A').
+- `-fl char` that defines the character to use for the label of first resolution in the list (e.g. 'A').
-- `-t` that is a flag indicating a test run, which will parse the parameters and list the streams to generate, but won't actually generate the streams.
+- `-test` that is a flag indicating a test run, which will parse the parameters and list the streams to generate, but won't actually generate the streams.

 Labels are used to identify the annotated mezzanine streams.
 They are displayed in the video, encoded in the QR codes displayed in the video, and included in the output filename.
+In the `metamezz.py` script, each label is composed of a character and a number.
-The `metamezz.py` script uses a single character as the label, that is automatically incremented for each of the resolutions in the list, and starts with 'A' by default.
+The character identifies the resolution and is automatically incremented for each of the resolutions in the list, starting with 'A' by default.
 To be able to create multiple variants for some combinations of resolution+duration, a number is appended to every label, acting as an index.
 For example, for the first resolution generated, 'A1' is the default label.
-When specifying N variants for the first resolution+duration combination, N streams will be created with the labels A1 ..
-AN.
+When specifying N variants for the first resolution+duration combination, N streams will be created with the labels A1..AN.

-The default list of resolution+duration+variant combinations is also included in the `all_resolutions.json` file.
+The default list of resolution+duration+variant combinations is defined in the `metamezz.py` script and is also included in the `all_resolutions.json` file.
-The JSON structure used is: `{"WIDTHxHEIGHT":[[duration in seconds (int), number of variants (int)], [...]]}` Multiple combinations of duration and variants can be defined for each resolution.
+The JSON structure used is: `{ "WIDTHxHEIGHT" : [ [duration in seconds (int), number of variants (int)], [...] ] }`
+Multiple combinations of duration and variants can be defined for each resolution.
-The `all_resolutions.json` JSON file can be modified to suit your needs and passed to `metamezz.py` using the `-rjf *filename*` parameter.
+The `all_resolutions.json` JSON file can be modified to suit your needs and passed to `metamezz.py` using the `-rjf` parameter.

 The `metamezz.py` script uses the following parameter defaults that can only be modified in the script, as they are not expected to be changed often, for consistency reasons:
+- The script expects the presence of `mezzanine.py` in the same folder.
+- The default border indicators are used and `boundaries.png` is expected to be in the same folder.
 - The font is set to `Cousine-Regular.ttf` and is expected to be in the same folder.
 - 4 QR code positions are used.
 - The script seeks to 00:01:25 in the source content, unless the content is too short.
 - Start and end indicators are enabled.
 - The irregular AV sync pattern is set to repeat after 63 seconds.
-- The script expects the presence of `mezzanine.py` in the same folder.

 The full details of the available commands for the script can be found by executing `py metamezz.py -h`

 # Historical mezzanine creation scripts